icons

 Practical Aspects of Being a Landlord

 Becoming a landlord is not just about owning property and collecting rent.
 It involves a myriad of practical responsibilities that require careful attention to ensure smooth operations and legal compliance.
-Among the most significant aspects of this role are understanding and managing notice periods for tenant eviction, timely property repairs, handling tenant complaints, and knowing the process for tenants to report landlord negligence.
+Let’s take a closer look at the practical aspects of being a landlord, including notice periods for tenant eviction, repair timelines, handling complaints, and reporting negligence

 Notice Periods for Tenant Eviction